gcohenfr/gcohenfr.github.io/pub.md

 subtitle: List of my most recent publications
 ---

-A full list of publications and contributions is available in my [CV](https://github.com/gcohenfr/gcohenfr.github.io/blob/master/shortCV.pdf).
+A full list of publications and contributions is available in my Curriculum Vitae [CV]("/shortCV.pdf").
 The name of students that work under my supervision are *italicized*.

 ## Work Submitted
 *Mandeep Takhar*, Mayu Sasaki, Zsuzsanna Hollander, W. Robert McMaster, Raymond T. Ng, ***Gabriela Cohen Freue***.
 PGCA: A New Algorithm to Link Protein Groups Created from MS/MS Data.
 Submitted to *PLoS One* on September 23rd, 2016.
 Invited to revise and resubmit before February 28th, 2017.